 I learned this principle from Peter Berring, an accomplished musician and acclaimed composer who played piano in one of my early bands.
 Before we started to jam on a song, Peter would come up with a great ending to play.
 When we went through the song and arrived there, it was ready and waiting for us.

-In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills with visitors and members.
+In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills.
 Additionally, I'll be offering musical guidance for guitar players to make you look - and sound like a genius!
 Enjoy...

 Bass lines, chords, solos in every style - the guitar can do it all.
 And with an acoustic model, it's portable, organic and self-sufficient.
 Even if the power goes out, you're still in business.
 The first thing to learn about the guitar is that it's the ultimate instrument that can take you in unlimited musical directions as a player and a writer.
 Hold on to that wood and caress those wires, that baby will never let you down.
 She'll be the one that made everybody happy that you brought her to the party.